ChainSwordCS/phineas-and-ferb-new-inventions-english-translation/README.md

   * For the base game files, any language can be selected, according to your preferences.

   * For the additional credits, it is recommended to select "y" **unless** you have already installed with additional credits.

+Afterwards, re-run Lang.exe to set the langauge to English.

 ### Building from Source